by Victor Sesma

 Your Guide to Alicante [By an Alicantinian]

 Alicante is a beautiful city in the southeast of Spain.
-The weather is surprisingly good all year round and the city is full of activities and things to do.
+The weather is surprisingly good all year round, including the weather in January, and the city is full of activities and things to do.

 So is Alicante a good place to visit in January?
 The answer is yes, let’s see how it compares to other cities and what to do in Alicante in January.